 A parasite is a general term for any living thing that lives in, or on, another living organism.
 It may feed on its host, or obtain shelter using its host but it contributes nothing to its host's well-being or welfare.
-Human parasites include germs (fungi, bacteria, viruses and protozoa) and worms.
+Human parasites include fungi, protozoa and worms.

 What is amoebiasis?

 Amoebiasis is a condition in which your gut (intestines) becomes infected with the parasite E. histolytica.
 Entamoebae are a group of single-celled parasites (living things that live in, or on, other living organisms) that can infect both humans and some animals.
 There are at least six species of entamoeba that can infect the human gut but only E. histolytica causes disease.